Cabrillo Marine Aquarium

-Cabrillo Marine Aquarium is an aquarium in Los Angeles at San Pedro, California.
+Cabrillo Marine Aquarium is a public aquarium in the San Pedro neighborhood of Los Angeles, California.
 The aquarium interprets both the physical processes of oceanography and marine biology of Southern California by use of displays and educational programs for the public.
 The aquarium is operated by the City of Los Angeles Department of Recreation and Parks.

 The original building was a small structure that welcomed visitors until there was a move to a much larger structure designed by Frank Gehry in 1981.
 The 2004 expansion was designed by Barton Phelps & Associates.

 History

 The aquarium began in 1935 as a collection of marine specimens stored in the Cabrillo Beach Bathhouse.
 In 1949, John Olguin, captain of the Cabrillo Beach lifeguards, was appointed director of the museum.
 He popularized the aquarium by giving impromptu tours to visiting school groups as well as starting the popular evening program of viewing and learning about the bizarre grunion mating practices on the beach.

-On October 21, 1981, the new $3 million, Frank Gehry-designed museum opened and the old museum closed.
-Throughout the 1990s, the museum experienced significant growth and its name was changed from Cabrillo Marine Museum to the Cabrillo Marine Aquarium to highlight its living collections.
+On October 21, 1981, the new $3 million, Frank Gehry–designed museum opened and the old museum closed.
+Throughout the 1990s, the museum experienced significant growth and in 1993 its name was changed from Cabrillo Marine Museum to the Cabrillo Marine Aquarium to highlight its living collections.
 It expanded its public programs sector and added an Ocean Outreach Education program, a discovery lab, and a child volunteer program named Sea Rangers.
 They also created a non-profit, called the Friends of the Cabrillo Marine Aquarium, to assist in funding.
 In 2004, the facility expanded with an Exploration Center, the S. Mark Taper Foundation Courtyard, an Aquatic Nursery research lab and the Virginia Reed Moore Research Library.
 In October 2010, it celebrated its 75-year anniversary.

-The Covid-19 pandemic hit the aquarium hard, with them losing many staff and members.
+The COVID-19 pandemic hit the aquarium hard, with them losing many staff and members.
 But throughout the pandemic, while they were closed, they renovated multiple sections of the aquarium.